Recovery High School FAQs

 Can I enroll at any time throughout the year?

-Does the school have a summer school program?
+Does you have a summer school program?

 What is the criteria for eligibility?